fairplay/logue-vosim/README.md

 | LFO Target | param3 | LFO Target: 1 means delay, 2 means attenuation |

 ## Disclaimer

+Code contains some magic numbers, but the meaning of them should be clear.

 Only NTS-1 module is tested, please confirm if it works for other platforms